GENERAL | SUPER LATE MODEL | OUTLAW LATE MODEL

-A. It is mandatory that driver's helmet meet SNELL 2000, SA95 series or more recent standards, and that drivers wear double-layer suits of fire resistant material OR single-layer suits with full coverage fire resistant underwear that effectively covers the body from the neck to ankles and wrist.
+A. It is mandatory that driver's helmet meet SNELL 2005 series or more recent standards, and that drivers wear double-layer suits of fire resistant material OR single-layer suits with full coverage fire resistant underwear that effectively covers the body from the neck to ankles and wrist.
 Full coverage fire resistant gloves are mandatory.

 B. Approved race car helmets only.
 No motorcycle helmets; no M-designated helmets.

 C. All cars will be equipped with a min.
 5 point seat belt harness (6 point harness mandatory for Late Models and Super Stocks) constructed from 3" wide belts.
 A six point seat belt harness is strongly recommended for all other divisions.
 Six point seat belt harness must be properly installed with six separate bolts.
 Belts must have crotch strap, two piece shoulder harness, and metal to metal central release.
 Restraint system must also be securely attached to the roll cage structure.
 Belts may not be older than 3 years.

 D. A taunt drivers side window net with quick release is required.